Assorted Early Publications

 At This Link

-Includes Confidential, Vice Squad and a number of others!
+Includes Confidential, Vice Squad and many, many others!

 "Physique Pioneers: The Politics of 1960s Gay Consumer Culture," an excellent 2010 college thesis by David K Johnson, U of S Florida. digs into DSI, Guild and the censorship, 26 pages.
 I mocked up a cover for it; groundwork for his 2019 book, "Buying Gay."
 PDF